d-carranza/dapponics-mixer/README.md

 App.js in components will contain all the react code for the frontend.
 Now my goal is to make a great user friendly interface where user can input the different parts of the collection and every trait in each part.

 **Notes 6.0**
 TODO: Develop the frontend with the divs add/remove features and the buttons for save the data in the database and to mix the saved traits.
+Initially without the pictures.